SmridhiSoni/SmridhiSoni/README.md

-- 👋 Hi, I’m SmridhiSoni
+- 👋 Hi, I’m Smridhi Soni

 - 👀 I’m interested in learning new technologies and problem solving.